cdown/mack/README.md

 # Examples of fixes

-- Featured artist from artist to title
+- Moving featured artists from the artist tag to the title
-- Enforced "feat" format title tag
+- Enforcing a consistent "feat" format in title tags
 - Whitespace normalisation

 # Usage